Your obligations before, during and whilst housing a lodger.

 What is a lodger?

 A lodger (also known as a “licensee”) is someone who rents out a room in the property someone else (the “licensor”) is living in for an agreed fee.
-Legally, a lodger is granted a license to occupy part of a residential property.
+Legally, a lodger is granted a licence to occupy part of a residential property.
 It is the preferred arrangement between parties who want to let part of a shared property, but do not want to take on the official legal responsibilities of landlord and tenant.

 What responsibilities are imposed by law on someone taking in a lodger?